What it means to be a CASA volunteer

 When children enter the foster care system because their home is no longer safe, a judge may appoint a committed volunteer to help them.
 That volunteer is called a Court Appointed Special Advocate®, or CASA.
 A child’s CASA is not their foster parent or caregiver, but does play a vital role in their life during their time in foster care.

 CASA volunteers are often the only stable presence in these children’s lives as they navigate the foster care system.
-CASA volunteers serve as the “eyes and ears” for the judge in child welfare cases.
 This includes researching each child’s situation and making objective recommendations to help them reclaim their childhoods from abuse and neglect.

 A CASA volunteer’s sole objective is to represent the best interests of the child, one case at a time – this specialized attention transforms the lives of children in the foster care system each and every day.
 Click here to view stories of our advocates’ impact.